hepabolu/programming-by-stealth/docs/pbs76.md

 Also note that the existence of the `icon` partial has saved me from some code duplication.

 We’re now ready to make the flex container switch from vertical stacking to horizontal stacking from the `md` breakpoint up.
 We do this by adding the Bootstrap flex utility class `flex-md-row`.
-To allow any icons with long text to flow onto a possible extra row if needed, we add `flex-md-wrap`, and to align the items nicely we add `justify-content-md-between`.
+To allow any icons with long text to flow onto a possible extra row if needed, we add `flex-md-wrap`.
+To align the items nicely, we add `justify-content-md-between`.

 We’re almost there, but we still need to centre the icons and text, and also centre the heading containing the person’s name.
 We can do all this with the responsive Bootstrap utility class `text-md-center`.